oisdk/site/posts/2019-11-02-how-to-binary-random-access-list.markdown

 Finally, my favourite representation at the moment is *zeroless*.
-It has a unique representation for each number, just like the two above, but it is still a lits of bits.
+It has a unique representation for each number, just like the two above, but it is still a list of bits.
 The difference is that the bits here are 1 and 2, not 0 and 1.
 I like to reuse types in combination with pattern synonyms (rather than defining new types), as it can often make parallels between different functions clearer.